molmod/openmm-tutorial-msbs/setup_interactive_vsc.md

    Please be patient as this process can take a few minutes.
    ```

-1. After some time a button will appear saying `Connect to Jupyter`, click it.
+1. After some time, a button will appear saying `Connect to Jupyter`.
-   A jupyter environment should open in a new tab.
+   Click this button and a Jupyter Notebook (or Lab) should open in a new tab.

 1. On the right side of the page, there is a tab saying `New`, click it and select the environment that you created earlier.
    If you followed our instructions, it should be named `py39openmm`.